-How to make a fire in 'Zelda: Breath of the Wild'
+How to start a fire in 'Breath of the Wild'

-In Legend of Zelda: Breath of the Wild, survival is the name of the game.
+Just like in the actual wild, in The Legend of Zelda: Breath of the Wild, survival is the name of the game.
 Not only do you have to fend off enemies, but you're required to find food and cook it up.
 Or, in Link's quiet moments, the Hylian hero is required to pass large amounts of time to get to the next day.
 Both of these tasks can be accomplished with the help of Prometheus — we're talking setting stuff on fire.

 But many of these survival techniques, including making a fire, are new to the Zelda world.
-Here's how to ignite a flame in Breath of the Wild.
+Here's how to start a fire in Breath of the Wild.

-Zelda: Breath of the Wild Fire: How to make a fire using arrows
+How to start a fire in Breath of the Wild using arrows

 Early on in the game, you may run into one or two campsites with their own fireplaces.
 If not, fire arrows are your easiest opportunity when you begin Breath of the Wild.
 Head toward the Temple of Time after speaking with the mysterious old man for the first time.
 As seen in the below video by Prima Games, you'll enter a camp of Bokoblins inside and around a giant skull.
-Defeat all those enemies and you'll gain access to a chest, inside of which you'll find your fire arrows.
+Defeat all of those enemies and you'll gain access to a chest, inside of which you'll find your fire arrows.

-Use your axe to chop down a tree and obtain wood (or just find an unused campsite) and aim the arrow at the wood.
-At a distance though, you don't want to set yourself on fire.
+Use your axe to chop down a tree and obtain wood (or just find an unused campsite), and aim the arrow at the wood.
+Do so at a distance though — you don't want to set yourself on fire.

-Zelda: Breath of the Wild Fire: How to make a fire using flint and wood
+How to start a fire in Breath of the Wild using flint and wood

 If you don't want to waste a fire arrow to start a flame, don't worry.
 There are other methods.